 Data matching involves comparing computer records held by one body against other computer records held by the same or another body.
 This is to see how far they match.
 This is usually personal information.
-Computerised data matching allows potentially fraudulent claims and payments to be identified.
-Where a match is found it may indicate that there is an inconsistency.
+Computerised data matching can identify potentially fraudulent claims and payments.
+Where there is a match, it may indicate that there is an inconsistency.
 This will require further investigation.
-No assumption can be made as to whether there is fraud, error, or other explanation, until an investigation is carried out.
+Until there is an investigation, there is no assumption as to whether there is fraud, error, or other explanation.

-The current data matching exercise is based on particular sets of data.
-The data was requested by the Audit Commission.
+We base the current data matching exercise on particular sets of data.
+The Audit Commission requested the data.
 The Audit Commission disbanded in 2015.
-Guidance that can be still be found on the Audit Commission's web page on the National Fraud Initiative (NFI).
+You can find guidance on the Audit Commission's web page on the National Fraud Initiative (NFI).

-The use of data by the Audit Commission in a data matching exercise is carried out with statutory authority.
-This is under its powers in Part 2A of the Audit Commission Act 1998.
+Under the Audit Commission’s powers, in Part 2A of the Audit Commission Act 1998, statutory authority permits the use of data in a data matching exercise.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998.

 Data matching is subject to a Code of Data Matching Practice.
-For further information go to the Cabinet Office's web page on 'Code of data matching practice for the National Fraud Initiative'.
-This is on the GOV.UK website.
+For further information, go to the Cabinet Office's web page on 'Code of data matching practice for the National Fraud Initiative'.

-For more information see the Cabinet Office's web page on Fair Processing: National Fraud Initiative on the GOV.UK website.
+See the Cabinet Office's web page on Fair Processing: National Fraud Initiative for more information.

 Future NFI exercises will use the powers given to the Minister for the Cabinet Office.
 This is by Part 6 of the Local Audit and Accountability Act 2014.
 The existing Code of Data Matching Practice will continue until the Minister for the Cabinet Office issues a new Code.
 The Code is subject to review following completion of each NFI exercise.
-Any changes proposed to the Code will be consulted upon before a new Code is finalised and laid before Parliament.
+There is consultation on any changes proposed to the Code before a new Code is finalised and laid before Parliament.